malishav/OSCOAP/draft-selander-ace-object-security.md

 The use of COSE to protect CoAP messages as specified in this document requires an established security context.
 The method to establish the security context described in {{sec-context-est-section}} is based on a common keying material and key derivation function in client and server.
 EDHOC {{I-D.selander-ace-cose-ecdhe}} describes an augmented Diffie-Hellman key exchange to produce forward secret keying material and agree on crypto algorithms necessary for OSCOAP, authenticated with pre-established credentials.
 These pre-established credentials may, in turn, be provisioned using a trusted third party such as described in the OAuth-based ACE framework {{I-D.ietf-ace-oauth-authz}}.
 An OSCOAP profile of ACE is described in {{I-D.seitz-ace-oscoap-profile}}.

 For symmetric encryption it is required to have a unique IV for each message, for which the sequence numbers in the COSE message field "Partial IV" is used.
-The static IVs (Sender IV and Recipient IV) SHOULD be established between sender and recipient before the message is sent, for example using the method in {{I-D.selander-ace-cose-ecdhe}}, to avoid the overhead of sending it in each message.
+The context IVs (Sender IV and Recipient IV) SHOULD be established between sender and recipient before the message is sent, for example using the method in {{I-D.selander-ace-cose-ecdhe}}, to avoid the overhead of sending it in each message.

 If the recipient accepts any sequence number larger than the one previously received, the problem of sequence number synchronization is avoided.
 (With reliable transport it may be defined that only messages with sequence number which are equal to previous sequence number + 1 are accepted.)
 The alternatives to sequence numbers have their issues: very constrained devices may not be able to support accurate time, or to generate and store large numbers of random IVs.
 The requirement to change key at counter wrap is a complication, but it also forces the user of this specification to think about implementing key renewal.